ChristopherStrand/INF202-oil-spill-task/README.md

 ---

 ## Main Idea
 This simulation models the movement of an oil spill outside Bay City.
 Using a computational mesh and a dynamic velocity field, it predicts how oil spreads over time, helping to assess its impact on fishing areas and the environment.
-Results are visualized to aid decision-making.

 ---

 ## Folder Structure
 - **meshes/**: Contains computational mesh files used for simulations.
-- **src/**: Source code for the simulation, including:
+- **src/Simulation**: Source code for the simulation, including:
   - `cells.py`: Handles cells, points, and oil distribution.
   - `mesh.py`: Reads mesh files and calculates geometric properties.
   - `solver.py`: Core simulation logic.